mautic/mautic-documentation/pages/10.Components/02.DWC/docs.en.md

 Watch a [video tutorial][video tutorial].

+### Hint for testing
+After you made changes to your campaign, it might be a good idea to clone it.
+In this way you can be sure that your changes are reflected with your test users.

 ## Translations

 Dynamic web content supports translated content.
 When creating/editing a dynamic web content item, there are the options to set a language and select a translation parent.
 By selecting a translation parent, the current item is then considered to be a translation in the selected language of that parent item.